webosose/website/content/en/docs/guides/development/native-services/native-service-development-workflow.md

 ---
 title: Native Service Development Workflow
-date: 2018-05-12
+date: 2020-03-13
 weight: 20
-toc: false
+toc: true
 ---

 This page outlines the steps to develop native services for webOS Open Source Edition (OSE).

+## External Native Services

-Developing a native service requires the following steps:
+Developing an external native service requires the following steps:

 1. Implement

+    - Writing the native service code
+    - Preparing a dummy app to package with the service

+2. Configure

+    - Configuring the service metadata file (`services.json`)
+    - Configuring the CMake build script (`CMakeLists.txt`)

+3. Build

+    - Running the CMake build script and the Makefile

+4. Package

+    - Packaging the built binary file with the dummy app using the CLI

+5. Install and Run

+    - Installing the service on the target using the CLI
+    - Launching the dummy app or entering commands using a terminal

+For a step-by-step tutorial with detailed instructions, see [Developing External Native Services]({{< relref "developing-external-native-services" >}}).

+## Built-in Native Services

+Developing a built-in native service requires the following steps:

+1. Implement

-    - Writing the native service code (including `main.c` or `main.cpp`)
+    - Writing the native service code
     - Preparing `README.md` that describes the project

 2. Configure